 The fashionable thing to do in metal circles, I gather, is to debate whether Holy Diver or The Last in Line is the better Dio album.
 Because, apparently, I’m not the only person on the planet interested in arguing the pros and cons of nothing.
-In my humble yet overly exposed opinion, Dio’s second album is a copy by design, and copies are rarely valued as highly as the original yet, had they been reversed in order, The Last in Line would be universally hailed as the better album.
+In my humble yet overly exposed opinion, Dio’s second album is a copy by design, and copies are rarely valued as highly as the original.
+Had they been reversed in order, The Last in Line would be universally hailed as the better album.
 I don’t know where I find the time to think about these things, but feel free to do something better with your own time.

 Just like last time, this album is bookended by a readymade concert opener, We Rock, and an epic closer, Egypt (The Chains Are On).
 Dio apparently drew from the same source of inspiration (Egypt) when explaining the cover concept to illustrator Barry Jackson, which again prominently features the demon known as, I kid you not, Murray.
 And, just like Holy Diver, Dio seems to have no trouble serving up one melodic metal masterpiece after another.
 The Last in Line is a favorite of mine because it starts out mellow and, just when the think the band is going soft, drops a massive slab of metal on you and leaves it there for the next thirty minutes.

 From beginning to end, The Last In Line is high-octane metal.
 Sometimes, it’s surprisingly melodic (Mystery), and sometimes it’s surprisingly heavy (I Speed at Night).
 It’s the duality of Dio, that balance of dark and light, hope and despair, melody and metal, that makes them unique in the pantheon of metal gods.
 That said, the album does shift slightly to the dark side, particularly on the demonic ending to One Night in the City.